RL4AA/RL4AA.github.io/content/posts/announcements/rl4aa24_stay_tuned.md

     relative: false
 ---

-## Good News!
+## Good News - save the date!

 Our first workshop, RL4AA 2023, was very successful.
-Because of this we are hoping to hold the 2nd RL4AA workshop in spring 2024 in Salzburg, Austria.
+Because of this we are hoping to hold the 2nd RL4AA workshop in spring 2024 in Salzburg, Austria in 05.02. - 07.02.2024.
+Details will follow soon.

-**STAY TUNED!** ... for further details.